CCXLV/quoty/README.md

-# Website where people can share their thoughts to other people
+# Website where people can share their favorite qutoes.